MoguTech-Fundation/history-of-computer/README.md

 # history-of-computer
-I'm trying to create a timeline for history of computer
+I'm trying to create a timeline for history of computer.

+## MVP Requirements
+- There must a timeline to display a general history of computer world
+- It could be categoried by time (default), location, people and orgnization

 ## Reference
 - https://www.computerhistory.org/timeline/